 HelloTalk functions similarly to social networking sites: You create a profile and select the language you’re learning and your level.

-After that, you may look for native Japanese speakers from around the world!
-You can practice Japanese by talking to them, who will correct your mistakes, give advice, and help you with your pronunciation.
+After that, you may look for native Japanese speakers worldwide!
+You can practice Japanese by talking to people who will correct your mistakes, advise you, and help you with your pronunciation.

-Many tools are available, like a search for learners, corrections, translation, transliteration, and text-to-voice.
+Many tools are available, including learner search, corrections, translation, transliteration, and text-to-speech.
 They all contribute to your learning success.

-HelloTalk is worth your time but doesn’t teach you a language.
-You’re also at the mercy of others.
+HelloTalk is worth your time, but it doesn’t teach you a language, and you’re also at the mercy of others.

 Pricing: The free plan is ok for most learners.
 For more features, upgrade to VIP, which I don’t recommend.
 It is $6.99/month, $45.99/year, and $175/lifetime.
-Costs vary based on location and offer discounts all the time.
+Costs vary by location, and discounts are available at all times.

 Here is my complete HelloTalk review.